3loka/minion-chat/7-hvs/README.md

-# Part 3: Nomad Integration
+# Part 7: HVS Integration

 ## Background
 Our Hello app is already running with following limitations